Track racing: Flat track

-Successful riders will often move to road racing, which is considerably more lucrative.
-Many top American riders in Grand Prix motorcycle racing began their racing careers as flat track racers.
+Successful riders often move to road racing, which is considerably more lucrative.
+Many top American riders in Grand Prix motorcycle racing began their careers in flat track racing.

 Grasstrack

-Grasstrack racing takes place on a flat oval track usually constructed in a field.
-The motorcycles have two gears, rear suspension, no brakes, and are larger in length overall than speedway bikes.
+Grasstrack racing takes place on a flat oval track, usually constructed in a field.
+Grasstrack motorcycles have two gears, rear suspension, and no brakes, and are generally longer than speedway bikes.

 Races usually take place over four laps from a standing start.
-Unlike Speedway, which has four riders per race, Grasstrack racing can have many riders in each heat and the circuit is normally longer, allowing higher speeds.
+Unlike speedway, which features four riders per race, grasstrack events may include many riders per heat, and circuits are typically longer, allowing higher speeds.